-Marine 07355 9-10-11-12 0.5 credit Ecology

-Marine Ecology class consists of two parts: a week of class at TRHS and 6 days at Marine Lab in Key Largo, Florida.
+Marine Ecology (Summer) 07355 9-10-11-12 0.5 credit Fee required Marine Ecology class consists of two parts: a week of class at TRHS and 6 days at Marine Lab in Key Largo, Florida.
 Topics include: general ecology, water quality, animal phyla, marine habitats, fish families, and environmental threats.
 Field Trips may include: Everglades, Sea grasses, Mangroves, and Coral Reefs.
-Many hand-on activities help to reinforce concepts.
+Many hands-on activities help to reinforce concepts.
 Students will learn and then apply the material while experiencing the ecology of southern Florida.
 Fee required for Florida excursion.

-Ecological Science 07350 11-12 1 credit Prereq.: Biology appreciation fo r the remainir ng wild by stress sing the interrelation r environment and to have a true ship between living things and sidered as they arise.
-Physics (TC) 07400 11-12 1 credit Prereq.: Successful completion of entire Algebra & Biology courses Transcripted Credit Dhysics is a lat horatory hase d science cours se for students plan ning on entering college or a

-Physics is a laboratory-based science course for students planning on entering college or a technical career.
+Physics (TC) 07400 11-12 1 credit Prereq.: Successful completion of entire Algebra & Biology courses Transcripted Credit Physics is a laboratory-based science course for students planning on entering college or a technical career.
 Students will learn to describe the natural world using the language of mathematics in order to understand the physical laws governing the universe.
 Computer measurement hardware and analysis software is used to explore topics in motion, force, and energy.
 This course is a CAPP (Cooperative Academic Partnership) class, in which a student may earn 5 college credits through UW-Oshkosh, upon successful completion of the year-long course and payment of the greatly-reduced tuition fee of \$500.00.